Complete a 3 Question Survey and Earn a re:Post Badge

 - Choose Execute.

-- Check the Outputs section to see why your worker node isn't joining your cluster and steps that you can take to resolve it.
+- Check the Outputs section to see why your worker node can't join your cluster and steps that you can take to resolve the error.

 Confirm worker node security group traffic requirements